yonakahara/flask-calendar/README.md

 - Authorization: by registering your username and password, you can get your own calendar.

-- Calendar: you can make reservations by dropping blocks (equipt. i & your username) onto your calendar. after creating event, you can change its duration or timing by drag & drop. by clicking on the delete button, you can delete the event.
+- Calendar: you can make reservations by dropping blocks (equip. i & your username) onto your calendar. after creating event, you can change its duration or timing by drag & drop. by clicking on the delete button, you can delete the event.

 This application is using technologies such as Flask (python), JQuery.